build-on-aws/content/posts/codewhisperer-for-lecturers/index.md

 CodeWhisperer supports Java (and other programming languages), but I personally hadn't had to use Java in a few years.
 I'll outline my approach and the developer experience, but I encourage you to experiment with CodeWhisperer yourself.
 While my use case is aimed at a lecturer in the class room, many professional developers have to 'context switch' daily.
 It's not uncommon for a 'full stack' developer to be working on multiple languages at once.
 They are expected to seamlessly move between technologies; and in a small company, they might be the only developer, so they can't specialize on one stack or aspect of the system.
 An AI coding companion helps with that constant context switching.

-If you would like to read a detailed, step-by-step walkthrough for how I completed this, I've places it at the end of this post as an [addendum](/posts/codewhisperer-for-lecturers/depth).
+If you would like to read a detailed, step-by-step walkthrough for how I completed this, I've places it at the end of this post as an addendum at the bottom of this post.

 ## How CodeWhisperer Supports Language Porting